sdiehl/wiwinwlh/tutorial.md

 ```

 The result of the ``query`` function is a list of elements which implement the
 FromRow typeclass.
-This can be many things including a single elemment (Only), a
+This can be many things including a single element (Only), a
 list of tuples where each element implements ``FromField`` or a custom datatype
 that itself implements ``FromRow``.
 Under the hood the database bindings
 inspects the Postgres ``oid`` objects and then attempts to convert them into the